 Our brand new global CEO and senior business executive survey reveals what business leaders are focused on in 2019 and 2020.
 These early trend signals will help CIOs think about how the agenda for IT and digital will change.
 We will give important high level advice on what to do in response so you can get ahead of the game in your own business.

 Financial Services firms face a world that is constantly changing.
 You are leading your enterprise through a digital transformation while shifting to more open delivery models.
 Industry CIOs need therefore to prepare their organization to proactively deliver what's next — continuously.
 In this Financial Services specific session, the analysts will focus on those continuous next topic areas that have driven the majority of conversations with clients across the globe.
 Contextualizing the underlying research to the industry, the objective of this session will be to deliver financial services focused innovation to build and sustain momentum for your enterprise.

-Governments face significant challenges as the economies and citizens they serve expect more digital services and innovate new digital business models.
-How can you prepare your ministry or agency to proactively deliver what's next — continuously?
-You are leading through culture change and digital innovation while shifting to a product delivery structure.
-In this Government focused presentation, we will contextualize the key messages of the keynote for a Government CIO.
-Examining the impact on products and services and business outcomes, with an integrated view of technology that builds and sustains momentum for an environment of continuous change.
+All tiers of government face significant challenges as the economies and citizens they serve expect more digital services and innovate new digital business models.
+How can you prepare your organization to deliver mission outcomes and address critical priorities that are evolving — continuously?
+How can you lead and influence culture change and encourage digital innovation?
+What is a product delivery structure.and how might it help you?
+In this Government focused presentation, we will contextualize the key messages of the keynote and how they can help you improve business outcomes.

 Most enterprises are pursuing only a subset of the actions required to ensure their business model is ready for the digital future.
 The actions required are: digitalizing your existing model, pursuing new models, leveraging digital ecosystems, and participating in industry-wide initiatives (e.g. consortia).
 Does your enterprise need to pursue all of these?
 Find out in this session.